HPiArolas/global-covid-yll/README.md

-# global-covid-yll
-Global years lost of life lost to COVID-19
+# Global years lost of life lost to COVID-19

 This is the data repository for the project "Global years of life lost to COVID-19".